Boys seem to grow at incredible rates, which may make any parent wonder: When do boys stop growing?

-According to the Centers for Disease Control and Prevention (CDC), on average, boys complete their growth by the time they are 16-17 years old.
-Some boys may continue to grow another inch or so in the later teen years.
+According to the National Health Service (NHS), most boys complete their growth by the time they’re 16 years old.
+Some boys may continue to grow another inch or so in their later teen years.

 Keep reading to learn more about growth in boys and what to expect.

 Boys go through a growth spurt during puberty.
 However, the rates of growth can vary a lot because boys go through puberty at different ages.
 On average, boys tend to grow around 3 inches (or 7.6 centimeters) per year during this period.

 The age of a boy when he goes through puberty doesn’t affect how tall he’ll eventually be, but it’ll affect when his growth starts and stops.

 - early maturers, starting puberty around the age 11 or 12 years old

 - late maturers, starting puberty around the age 13 or 14 years old